alextes/run-with-limit/readme.md

 #### runWithLimit
 `<A>(() => Promise<A>) => Promise<A>`

-Pass a thunk to this function that returns a promise. i.e. pass a function that when invoked, kicks off an asynchronous computation, and if you need the result, returns a promise. `runWithLimit` will resolve with said result as soon as it resolves.
+Pass a thunk to this function that returns a promise.

+That is, pass a function which when invoked, kicks off an asynchronous computation, and if you need its result, returns a promise. `runWithLimit` will resolve with said result while honoring the concurrency limit.

 #### getActiveCount
 `() => Number`